oegea/adp/README.md

 At the beginning of this operation, the UPDATE CLIENT will first perform the "Handshake between the UPDATE CLIENT and UPDATE AUTHORITY" operation.

 If the handshake is success, the UPDATE CLIENT will perform an HTTPS GET request to the versions list URL.
+Those URL SHOULD be taken from the information retrieved during the handshake.

 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
 This MUST be contained inside a string parameter named "protocolVersion".
  2. If user and password are required to get latest versions list.
 This MUST be contained inside a boolean parameter named "requiresAuthentication".